-We do not know whether any specific activities increase the risk of developing lymphedema after breast cancer.
-Here are some general guidelines that you can follow to reduce the chance of getting an infection that might lead to lymphedema:
+While we don’t know whether specific activities increase the risk of developing lymphedema after treatment for breast cancer, there are some general guidelines that you can follow to reduce the chance of getting an infection that might lead to the condition:

-- Avoid getting breaks in the skin that can lead to infection of the affected arm.
+Avoid cuts or breaks in the skin that can lead to infection on the affected arm.
 If you do get a cut, clean the area well and apply antibacterial ointment and a bandage.
 Watch the area for signs of infection until it heals.

 - Use a moisturizer daily to help protect the skin of your arm and hand.

 - Manicure your nails carefully.
-Do not cut the cuticles.
+Don’t cut the cuticles.

 - Wear gloves when gardening, cleaning, or washing dishes.

-- Use care when removing hair under your arm.
-Do not use a straight razor or hair removal (depilatory) cream, as they can cause skin breaks.
+- Use care when removing the hair under your arm.
+Do not use a straight razor or hair removal cream, as they can cause skin breaks.